aredn/documentation/arednGettingStarted/node_admin.rst

 When you connect a device to your node's LAN, not only will it have an IP address in the LAN IP address range, but it is best practice for LAN device to obtain its DNS Server information automatically from the node.
 Be aware that if a LAN device does not use the DNS Server entry provided by the node to which it is connected, then that device will be unable to resolve hostnames on the mesh network.
 Also, hard-coding a device's DNS Server entry with the mesh node's IP address could result in unexpected failures if that IP address changes.

 NAT Mode
-  Another choice for *LAN Size* is ``NAT`` and in this mode the LAN is isolated from the mesh.
+  UPDATE THIS SECTION FOR THE NEW UI <<< Another choice for *LAN Size* is ``NAT`` and in this mode the LAN is isolated from the mesh.
 All outgoing traffic has its source address modified to be the *Mesh* IP address of the node itself.
 This is the same way that most home routers use an Internet connection, and all services provided by computers on the LAN can only be accessed through port forwarding rules.